Centre d’archives de

-Online question period during Town Council meetingsWith the intention of continually facilitating and fostering citizen participation, starting Tuesday, March 12, 2019, the municipal council will respond to questions asked using an online form, live during the meeting.This particular project, created and launched as a pilot project, may be revised as needed in order to improve the process.
+Online question period during Town Council meetingsWith the intention of continually facilitating and fostering citizen participation, the municipal council responds, live during the meeting, to questions asked using an online form.

 Allow residents who cannot attend council meetings the opportunity to: